 If you have a lesion (area) of concern on your skin it is important to contact your primary care clinician immediately for a skin exam.
 If appropriate, a referral to Dermatology will be placed.
 You will then see an experienced member of the Dermatology team.

-You may request a skin cancer screening appointment in Dermatology that does not require a referral if you do not have a previous history of skin cancer nor a lesion (area) of concern.
+You may request a mole screening appointment in Dermatology that does not require a referral if you do not have a previous history of skin cancer nor a lesion (area) of concern.
 These appointments are 5 minutes in length and other dermatologic (skin) issues will not be discussed at this visit.
-You may call the Dermatology Department, 203-432-0092 to make a skin cancer screening appointment.
+You may call the Dermatology Department, 203-432-0092 to make a mole screening appointment.